 Best stop for: spotting sea lions

-The ninth stop on this road trip and the second cape on the Three Cape Scenic Route is Cape Lookout.
+The tenth stop on this road trip and the second cape on the Three Cape Scenic Route is Cape Lookout.
 There is so much great hiking here!

 There is a longer 11-mile hike along Netarts Spit that is on my Oregon hiking list.
 It is one of the most secluded hikes on the coast and the views of Three Rocks are supposed to be amazing.

 If you don’t want to hike, the beach surrounding Cape Lookout is also great for a quick stroll.
 There are picnic tables tucked into the wooded area overlooking the beach as well.

 Time: 30 minutes if you aren’t hiking.
 The Cape Lookout Trail took me two hours.
 If you are aiming for the longer Netarts Spit hike then be sure to procure lodging in Oceanside (see above) or Pacific City.
 There are also camping sites at Cape Lookout State Park.